dejan-simonovski/TariffApp/README.md

   docker --version
   ```
 ### Commands
+- Firstly clone the repository or download/unpack it to your desired location.
-- Open docker and navigate to the directory of the Dockerfile
+- Open command prompt and navigate to the directory of the Dockerfile
 - Run the following in command prompt to build the docker image
   ```bash
   docker build -t tariffapp .